Welcome to the class page of the greatest, most hard working, independent, polite Year 2 class in the entire universe!

 Children will take part in daily phonics sessions, where they will focus on specific sounds every day.
 Some children will move towards a more spelling focussed phonics session, however the importance is still on reading words.

 As we start back after Christmas, we will start a unit on Number and Place Value, where the children will explore the meaning of different numbers.
 Following this, we will begin work on Addition and Subtraction and finally Multiplication and Division.
 In each case, children will be required to apply their knowledge to word problems, which will get progressively trickier as they progress.

 Please help your children to practise their times tables at home, particularly 5x, 10x and 2x to begin with.

 Each week, the children will be tested on their times tables.

-Our topic for this term is ‘Commotion in the Ocean’.
-This will be the base for all Geography, History, Art, and DT lessons.
+Our topic this term will be 'Dinosaur Planet', which will form the base of Geography, History, Art and D&T lessons.

 In your child’s homework book, there will be weekly sheets explaining work to be completed that week.
-There will also be an additional task that the children may choose to do but is not compulsory.
-If your child is unable to complete their homework, please come and see me or write a note in their diary.
+If your child is unable to complete their homework for any reason, please pop in to school or write a note in their diary.

-Spellings will be sent home in the homework books and tested on the following Wednesday.
+Spellings will be sent home in a child's reading diary homework books and tested during the following week.
 The words will link in with work covered in Phonics sessions.
 Spellings from the National Curriculum for Year 2 will also be included as appropriate.